imoscovitz/wittgenstein/README.md

 # ruleset

+_And is there not also the case where we play and - make up the rules as we go along?
+ - Ludwig Wittgenstein_

 This module implements two iterative coverage-based ruleset algorithms: IREP and RIPPERk.

 Performance is similar to sklearn's DecisionTree CART implementation (see [Performance Tests](https://github.com/imoscovitz/ruleset/blob/master/Performance%20Tests.ipynb)).